mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  Only single-handed ranged weapons, such as pistols, may make ranged attacks against a target in close combat.
 Note that a pistol can be parried in close combat, representing the weapon getting knocked aside.
 •  Larger weapons, such as rifles, may only be used as clubs (see page 125).
-•  If one combatant moves while locked in close combat, their enemy may make an immediate (and ‘free’) attack with DM+2 to the attack roll.
+•  If one combatant moves while locked in close combat, their enemy may make an immediate (and 'free') attack with DM+2 to the attack roll.

 WEAPONS A variety of weapons are available to Travellers, from humble knives and clubs, to high-powered laser rifles and plasma guns.
 All these weapons share some common characteristics.